RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 broadcast [BlueClicked v]
 ```

+Now we need 3 more drum buttons.
+You can either repeat the instructions above, or follow the instructions below.

 ## Activity Checklist { .check }
-+ Duplicate the drum sprite 3 times
++ Duplicate the drum sprite 3 times.
-+ Edit the colour of each drum and rename it after it's colour
++ Edit the colour of each drum and rename it after its colour.
-+ Create a new broadcast message for each one
++ Create a new broadcast message for each one.

 ## Save your project { .save }